Since starting his own practice in 1991, Kenton has sought out

 He was a founding member of AIA Utah’s Committee on Design and the Environment and later served as it’s chairperson.
 He has been a LEED accredited professional since 2007.

-Kenton currently serves as the Vice Chair of the Salt Lake City Historical Landmarks Commission.
+Kenton currently serves as the Chairman of the Salt Lake City Historical Landmarks Commission.
 He has served as an adjunct professor at the Graduate School of Architecture, University of Utah, teaching design courses in architectural and sustainable design.
 Formerly a Director of AIA Utah, he has also served as Chairman of the Utah Society American Institute of Architects, Committee on Design and the Environment.

 Kenton A. Peters, Jr. AIA, LEED-AP